IETF-Hackathon/mDNSResponder/README.md

 This code is Open Source under the Apache 2.0 license.

-This work is the product of the IETF [DNSSD](https://datatracker.ietf.org/wg/dnssd/about/) Working Group.

-This work was
-[presented at the 2019 Apple Worldwide Developer Conference (WWDC) networking session](https://developer.apple.com/videos/play/wwdc2019/713/?time=112).
+This work is the product of the IETF [DNSSD](https://datatracker.ietf.org/wg/dnssd/about/) Working Group and was [presented at the 2019 Apple Worldwide Developer Conference (WWDC) networking session](https://developer.apple.com/videos/play/wwdc2019/713/?time=112).

 The specification for the DNS-SD Discovery Proxy can be found in